 "In my opinion this book is 10/10...Thank’s Bruce for a valuable resource! ... this book was a very good refresher and clearly explained..."

 Bruce Smith was born in Bethnal Green, East London.
 His first computer was an AIM 65 quickly followed by an Acorn Atom.
 With the arrival of the BBC Micro his first magazine work was published and he started to write for a variety of computer publications including Computing Today and Acorn User.
-A number of book contracts followed, which then encouraged him to pursue this career professionally and over the next twenty years lead to over 100 published titles, many translated into other languages including Japanese, Italian, Dutch and French.
+A number of book contracts followed, which then encouraged him to pursue this career professionally and over the next twenty years lead to over 100 published titles, many translated into other languages including Japanese, Italian, Dutch and French (and most recently, Russian).
 His publishers included BBC, Virgin Books, Rough Guides, Collins and Headline.

 In the late 1980’s he teamed up with best friend David Atherton to form Dabs Press which ultimately became dabs.com the number one on-line retailer of electronic goods.
 (The name Dabs coming from the initials of the two partners.)
 Dabs Press became the number one source for purchasing home hobbyist computer books and software especially for the BBC Micro.
 Dabs became the first book publisher to include (floppy) disks with its publications.
 After Dabs stopped publishing books to concentrate on retailing, Bruce formed Bruce Smith Books which became the number one publishing house for Commodore Amiga titles.